Skip to Main Content

 Copyright and Fair Use

-• Purpose and character of the use, including whether the use is of a commercial nature or is for nonprofit educational purposes.
+• Purpose and character of the use, including whether the use is commercial or is for nonprofit educational purposes.

-• Nature of the copyrighted work - this factor analyzes the degree to which the work that was used relates to copyright's purpose of encouraging creative expression.
+• Nature of the copyrighted work - This factor analyzes the degree to which the work used relates to the copyright's purpose of encouraging creative expression.

-• The amount and sustainability of the portion used in relation to the copyrighted work as a whole.
+• The amount and sustainability of the portion used for the copyrighted work.

-• Effect of the use upon the potential market for or value of the copyrighted work - to what extent, the unlicensed use harms the existing or future market for the copyright owner's original work.
+• Effect of the use upon the potential market for or value of the copyrighted work - to what extent does the unlicensed use harm the existing or future market for the copyright owner's original work?

 Common Types of Open Licenses - CC Licenses